 When he went to Day Camp for McGimsey Week 1 last year, he did four things I never expected to see this summer: He declined the use of a life jacket.
 He dunked himself underwater.
 He swam.
 He even climbed the stairs to go down the water slides!

 No, he didn’t go down them…he changed his mind when fear got the best of him – but he decided to check it out.
 Who knows, 2022 might be the summer he decides to go down it.
 You better believe I’m going to give him the opportunity because I know what Day Camp has done for him, and I couldn’t be more thankful.

 Do you have a story to share about your Scout’s experience at Camp?
-Tell me about it at Jennifer.Arntson@AlamoAreaBSA.org.
+Send them to Jennifer.Arntson@AlamoAreaBSA.org